coala/coala/docs/Developers/Git_Basics.rst

 -----------------

 Sometimes, you use ``git add -A`` and add files you didn't want to your push (often after rebasing) and push it to the remote.
-Here ,is a short outline of, how can you remove (or revert changes in) particular files from your commit even after pushing to remote.
+Here is a short outline of, how can you remove (or revert changes in) particular files from your commit even after pushing to remote.